High-spec thermos water bottle tests its performance on snowy mountains | Can you eat hot instant noodles on the mountain?

 How long can a thermos flask keep water hot?

-I'll start off by asking you to take a look at the table below.
-(Please enlarge it if you like.)
+.
+Please take a look at the table below.
+(Please zoom in.)

-The weight and internal temperature of each of the four thermoses are as follows.
-After filling them with hot water in the morning, they are placed in a regular backpack, and this is the temperature after carrying them around for six hours.
-(The outside temperature is around -8°C.)
+Here are the weights and internal temperatures of the four thermoses.
+These are the temperatures after filling them with hot water in the morning, putting them in a regular backpack, and carrying them around for 6 hours.
+(The outside temperature was around minus 8 degrees Celsius.)

-*The heat retention effect indicated by the manufacturer is for hot water at 95°C at a room temperature of 20°C.
+*The heat retention performance indicated by the manufacturer is based on a room temperature of 20°C and 95°C water.

-*The outside temperature during this test was around -8°C.
+*The ambient temperature during this test was around -8°C.

-*The type used for the test was personal equipment purchased between 2016 and 2019.
+*The type used in the test was personal equipment purchased around 2016-2019.

 To sum up, both the Thermos mountain bottle and the Montbell bottle I brought with me this time maintained their heat retention power of nearly 90°C, which is necessary to make instant noodles, even after six hours!